bairdj/beveridge/README.md

 A collection of tools for scraping AFL statistics and using them to predict the result of AFL matches.

-Named after premiership winning coach Luke Beveridge.
+Named after premiership winning coach Luke Beveridge :trophy::red_circle::white_circle::large_blue_circle:.

 ## Setup
 Clone this repository